Immortality-IMT/Improve-The-Library-of-Babel-for-A.I/README.md

 # Improve the Library of Babel for A.I.
-Improve Borges Library of Babel to take into account recent advances in A.I. that can possibly organise the data to finally be useful.
+Improve Borges Library of Babel to take into account recent advances in A.I. that can possibly organize the data to finally be useful.

-These files generate the library sequentially into a database.
-They have two functions, one to omit data based on regular expressions and another to send the data to GPT to make decisions on the data.

-Improving the library of babel to find cures to aging.
+# About these files.

-Compile with:
+Compile with:<br>

-gcc -g -o anyname source_file.c -lsqlite3
+gcc -g -o anyname source_file.c -lsqlite3<br>

-e.g.
+gcc -g -o babel_words gen_dictionary.c -lsqlite3<br>

-gcc -g -o babel gen_dictionary.c -lsqlite3
+gcc -g -o sentence sentence.c -lsqlite3

-Making a sequentially generated library of babel is as follows...
+Most version of library of babel use the random function.
+Here is instead sequential generation.

-1. Generate the dictionary of words.
-2. Generate the dictionary of single sentences.

-That's it, the character set must be kept to a minimum and parsers can represent data for the end user.
-The aim is information preservation and representation using only the minimal set of primitives.
+gen_dictionary.c - sequential generator using 26 letters of the alphabet (a..z).
+Generated words can be parsed later into sentences and punctuation added. gen_sentence.c - sequential generator using a word set (en_dictioanry.db).
+Minimal word set based on information preservation, primitives or language factors. en_dictioanary.ab.7z - minimal word set to use with gen_sentence.c dictionary.v2.7z - mindless generation of ever longer (a..z)

+The improvement is to make the generation directed, adding rules to omit gibberish and prune using regular expressions and using A.I. to make the decisions using the data in a prompt.
+E.g "Does this have any meaning in science?"
+Improving the library of babel to find cures to aging or find new science.

 In general, academic research papers typically range from 3000 to 8000 words.
 Abstract being 300 words.

-Here the complete set of permutations are represented, being 45 letters in length using 26 characters of the alphabet.
-A complete set of sentences might be 8000 words long but resume feature means generate once and save the database.
-The project aim to generate the data and utilize AI. for processing.
+Resumes when exited from last generated word found in database.
+The project aim to generate the data and utilize A.I. for processing.

 # Knighinggale Mason writes...